JoshuaOliphant/avocet/README.md

 1. Run `just run` or `poetry run avocet` to run the
 1. Tab between sections.
 Use the arrow keys to navigate within a section.
 Press enter in the collections section to view the bookmarks in that collection.
 Press enter on a bookmark to open it in your default browser.
 Press `ctrl-c` to quit.
 1. View the [justfile](./justfile) for more commands.
+1. Note: it can take a while to load the first time it is started, because it has to contact OpenAI to summarize each bookmark.
+Speeding this process up is on my Todo list.

 ![Screenshot](./media/Screenshot.png)